ml-struct-bio/cryodrgn/docs/pages/large_datasets.md

 - 200 GB maximum memory requirement
 - 3.2 min to load the dataset in `cryodrgn train_vae`

-On a single V100 GPU, this dataset trained in approximately 2h,3min per epoch (large 1024x3 model) when fully loaded into memory.
+On a single Nvidia V100 GPU, this dataset trained in approximately 2h,3min per epoch (large 1024x3 model) when fully loaded into memory.
 Training with on-the-fly data loading (`--lazy`) was 4x slower, though this can vary widely depending on your filesystem/network.
+Recent tests on cached filesystems do not have a large penalty for `--lazy` image loading.

 ## Technicalities